outdreamer/build-a-cure-1/docs/building_solution_metadata.md

               - no rule preventing repetition:

                 - "given that there's no rule in the problem space prohibiting shapes from repeating, and that repeated shapes are possible in space of any dimension greater than 0 (point), repetition could lead to the illusion of a relationship due to similarity in the repeated shapes"

-              - how to calculate anti-metadata:
-                - given objects (rules) & their distorted/contextual versions (rule preventing an attribute from emerging) and the set of possible values of objects in the rule ('repetition' is a possible attribute)
-                  - you can determine what's not prevented by the metadata of an object, by what common objects (or distortions of objects or object values) are allowed in the object, even if theyre not referenced in the object definition

   - how do you decide what to invest time learning